Mexican big-eared bat

 The Mexican big-eared bat (Corynorhinus mexicanus) is a species of vesper bat endemic to Mexico.
 They are nocturnal and insectivorous.
 Their very large ears are located across their foreheads, and when captured, the bats are observed to curl their ears in a protective manner.
-The adults are usually brown colored, while the juveniles are usually a smokey brown color.
+The adults are usually brown colored, while the juveniles are usually a smoky brown color.
 They have small noses.

 Habitat and distribution

 The Mexican big-eared bat endemic to Mexico and known between Sonora and Coahuila in the north and Michoacan Yucatán in the south; it is rare in the southern end of its range and uncommon elsewhere.
 They are found in high, humid, mountain habitats and seem to prefer areas with pine-oak forests, although they have been found around other types of vegetation, such as sycamore, cottonwood and agave.
 Being a nocturnal species, they rest during the day; their day-time roosts are in open caves and mine shafts.